Locating Theorems of Differential Inclusions Governed by Maximally Monotone Operators: Introduction

 \subsection{Some background on differential inclusions}

-The study of dynamical systems governed by maximally monotone operators dates back to the first work in the 70s, by Komura, Crandall-Pazy and Brezis \cite{komura, crandall-pazy69,brezis71} and later by many others.
-Recently, they have received renewed attention because, through adapted discretizations, they make possible to obtain various numerical algorithms for optimization problems.
-We invite the reader to the recent survey \cite{csetnek} and on the relations between the continuous and discrete dynamics we refer to \cite{sorin}).
+The study of dynamical systems governed by maximally monotone operators dates back to the first work in the late 1960s and 1970s, done by Komura \cite{komura}, Crandall and Pazy \cite{crandall-pazy69}, Br\'ezis \cite{brezis71}, and later by many others.
+Recently, they have received renewed attention because, through adapted discretizations, they make it possible to obtain various numerical algorithms for optimization problems.
+We invite the readers to the recent survey \cite{csetnek} and on the relations between the continuous and discrete dynamics we refer to \cite{sorin}.